-We have become to accustomed to doing everything electronically that we may forget that often times the most effective way of communicating our message is face-to-face.
-Beyond that, rather than sending out a newsletter, congratulating your employees on their hard work and celebrating the acquisition of another company, do you not think they would enjoy an event that gets them away from their desks for a bit?
+This said, do not underestimate the power of in-person meetings and events.
+We have become accustomed to doing everything online.
+We forget that sometimes an effective way of communicating our message is face-to-face.
+So rather than sending a newsletter, consider an event that gets them away from their desks for a bit.

-In utilizing various platforms to communicate with your employees, it will be important to also communicate consistently.
-Work with your Communications Department to establish a content calendar to ensure that newsletters, email announcement and staff meetings are occurring at regular intervals.
-If your employees know that on the last day of every month, a newsletter is circulated, they will know to keep an eye for it.
-Or, if they know that the first day of every new quarter, there is a staff meeting, they know to manage their calendars, accordingly.
+While using different ways to communicate with your employees, try to do so consistently.
+Work with your Communications Department to establish a content calendar.
+This is to ensure that newsletters, email announcements, and staff meetings occur at regular intervals.
+If your employees know that, on the last day of every month, a newsletter circulates, they will know to keep an eye on it.
+If they are aware that the first day of every new quarter there is a staff meeting, they will keep it on their calendars.

 Keep in mind that as much as we want to believe otherwise, people talk.
-It will be important for you to communicate any upcoming changes, as early and as honestly as possible, to ensure that you stay ahead of the rumor mill.
-This will help ensure that misinformation is not being disseminated and creating undue concern among your staff.
+It will be important for you to communicate any upcoming changes as early as possible.
+Stay ahead of the rumor mill.
+This will help avoid misinformation and creating undue concern among your staff.

-Lastly, don’t be afraid to make it fun!
-Surely, you want your employees to enjoy coming to work every day, and you want to create an enjoyable work environment.
-That can be included in your internal communication plan.
-Let these efforts celebrate each other and your team accomplishments.
-However, formal or informal you choose your internal communication strategy to be, just remember to keep it consistent.
+Don’t be afraid to make it fun!
+Employees should enjoy coming to work every day.
+You want to create an enjoyable work environment.
+Celebrate your team’s efforts and accomplishments.
+Include this in your internal communication plan.
+Whether it is formal or informal, remember to keep it consistent.